-Design people, known to be the most magnanimous cohort, have long decried the use of Comic Sans.
+Recently, Instagram added to its Stories an option that looks a lot like Comic Sans, a font design people have long derided.
 A campaign to ban the font has been afoot online since 1999.
 “Using Comic Sans is like turning up to a black-tie event in a clown costume,” the campaign’s co-founder Holly Combs said in an interview.

 But, as Lauren Hudgins argues for the Establishment, the agreed-upon hatred of Comic Sans reflects a certain navel-gazing, since it’s one of the best fonts for people with dyslexia, including an estimated 15 percent of Americans.
 She tells the story of how her sister, who has the learning disability, has used Comic Sans as a tool to help her complete a degree in marine biology.